Jdewi12/Roguelands-Patcher/README.md

 # Auto-Octodiff
-Uses Octodiff install a patch for Roguelands.
+Uses Octodiff to automatically install a patch for Roguelands.

 &nbsp;